 Highlights

 • Fantastic views of Mt.
-Manaslu and other high mountains in the area, and of the Annapurna range from Larke La pass (5160m)
+Manaslu and other high mountains in the area, and of the Annapurna range from Larkya La pass (5160 m)

-• Diverse landscapes from the lower areas with diverse vegetation into alpine regions
+• Diverse landscapes from the lower areas with diverse vegetation into the alpine regions

 • Traditional Tibetan-style villages and lifestyle